Unsupported Browser Detected

 Gen Xers must quickly and delicately balance today’s financial realities with tomorrow’s financial needs.

 Near-term financial needs and economic pressures are hindering Gen Xers’ ability to focus on long-term savings.
-Two-thirds (67%) say inflation is one of their most significant challenges, and half (51%) point to the rising cost of healthcare.
-What’s more, a majority (58%) say their daily living expenses have increased over the past three years, and a quarter (26%) say their non-mortgage debt has increased.
+Nine in ten (90%) say inflation is a planning challenge, and 87% point to the rising cost of healthcare.
+What's more, nearly one-third (31%) say their overall sense of financial security has declined within the past year.

-With inflation and rising healthcare costs cited as top concerns, and nearly one-in-three worried about stock market volatility, it will be important for Gen Xers to look for ways to keep their money invested to help capture the long-term market growth potential they need, while also managing downside market risk as they get into the critically important years just before and after they retire.
+With inflation and rising healthcare costs cited as top concerns, and nearly three in four worried about stock market volatility, it will be important for Gen Xers to look for ways to keep their money invested to help capture the long-term market growth potential they need, while also managing downside market risk as they get into the critically important years just before and after they retire.

 Looking for lifetime income beyond Social Security

 For Gen Xers, lifetime income solutions will likely play an important role in their retirement portfolios.
-However, only 27% say they have a pension, and less than 10% have an annuity.
-Moreover, one in 10 Gen Xers say they do not have any retirement savings vehicles.
+However, only 23% say they have a pension, and less than 10% have an annuity.

-The good news is that in addition to ramping up their retirement savings, Gen X is also ready to take action to secure lifetime income.
-In fact, securing lifetime income is their top financial priority.
-And nearly two-thirds (64%) say having protected income for life in retirement has become more important in the past year.
+The good news is that in addition to ramping up their retirement savings and financial planning, Gen X is also ready to take action to secure lifetime income.
+In fact, nearly nine in ten (89%) say it's a priority in the next year.

 Moderate, high or highest priorities